‘Insert your business name here’ branding

 Of course, once you are making enough money to expand, hiring a reputable graphic design firm can be the right thing to do.
 They are, after all, highly trained professionals offering a bespoke service.
 However, as a small business or sole trader, you don’t have to take this step right now.

 You can take control of your own design and branding with no copyright or royalty issues by using Canva.com.
 Here’s a link to their article on How to create a logo.
 If you use your own image and design elements on your logo design, the entire process is free.
 Otherwise, you can browse their library of layouts and in a few simple clicks, you can create a fully customised logo for your business.
 There are plenty of free elements in their library while premium ones are priced at just $1.

 You can also download our images and use them on Canva for your branding.
 They’re also copyright and royalty-free and cost less than 21p an image on our Yearly subscription to a maximum of 75p each if you Pay-As-You-Go.
 Visit The Collection to see what’s available.
 Many of our images are available directly on Canva too.
 Simply go to ‘Elements’ in your Canva design pane and type in BYOGD and our images will appear.
 If you have a Canva Pro account the images are now free!!

 Another alternative is Inkscape, a free, open-source professional quality vector graphics software.
 It’s used by design professionals and hobbyists worldwide for creating a wide variety of graphics.
 Inkscape has sophisticated drawing tools with capabilities comparable to Adobe Illustrator and CorelDRAW.
 If you’re comfortable using those programs then moving to Inkscape will save you money.

 We’re going to relaunch our Inkscape design course shortly.
 This will enable you to start designing and using your own branding, advertising and social media visuals any time you like… and you can guarantee they’re unique to you!

-Why not give designing your own branding a go?
+Why not have a go at designing your own branding?